 What’s revolutionary about starting a mill?
 Well, quite a lot, it turns out.
 Did you know that grain, bean, and oil seeds account for most of the world's diet, calories, nutrition, and cropland?
-They’ve been at center of healthy human diets across the globe for thousands of years providing dense packages of flavor and great nutrition.
+Providing dense packages of flavor and great nutrition, these staple food crops have been at center of healthy human diets across the globe for thousands of years.

-Nearly every town in the US has a Mill Road or some variation as a remnant of the mills that were once ubiquitous across rural communities worldwide.
+Nearly every town in the US has a Mill Street, a Mill Creek, or some variation, as a remnant of the grain processing mills that were once ubiquitous to rural communities worldwide.
 According to the 2012 USDA Census, grains, beans, and oilseed occupied 33% of all crop sales, and accounted for over 131 billion dollars in 2012, nearly eight times that of vegetables!
-That’s no big surprise, since most of the calories and nutrition of a healthy diet worldwide come from these crops but the focus on yields, subsidies, and chemical resistance have compromised the healthy diet, landrace varieties, and cultural cuisine these crops have offered for millennia.
+That’s no big surprise, since most of the calories and nutrition of a healthy diet worldwide come from these staple food crops, but the focus on yields, subsidies, and chemical resistance have compromised the healthy diet, genetic diversity, and cultural cuisine these crops have offered for millennia.

-Since the 1960s, milling and the growing of grains, oil seed, and dry beans have increasingly become controlled by seed and chemical corporations that control agricultural policies worldwide.
+Since the 1960s, milling and the growing of grains, oilseeds, and dry beans have increasingly become controlled by seed and chemical corporations that control agricultural policies worldwide.

 The result?
-The decline of midsize farms; boarded up mills and seed cleaners; patented crop varieties developed for yield and chemical resistance (GMOs) over nutrition and soil; and subsidies in the the US and EU that undermine farms and cultural cuisine in the two thirds world, resulting in a greater need for food aid.
-In our own community, we had seen a sharp rise in diet related illness and food insecurity.
+The decline of midsize farms; boarded up mills and seed cleaners; patented crop varieties developed for yield and chemical resistance (GMOs) over nutrition and soil; and subsidies in the the US and EU that undermine farms and cultural cuisine in the two-thirds world, resulting in a greater dependence on food aid from foreign powers.
+In our own community, the most recent generations have seen a sharp spike in diet related illness and food insecurity.

 We wanted to do something about it.
-So, in 2007, we started by growing test plots of high nutrition staple crops for our region.
-Since 2007, we have had a tiger by the tail, beginning as two greenhorns to the many workers, interns, researchers and demoers who make Shagbark Seed & Mill a hub for certified organic seed cleaning and milling operation in Appalachia.
+So, in 2008, we started by growing test plots of high-nutrition staple crops for our region.
+Since then, we've had a tiger by the tail, beginning as two greenhorns, and we now have many farmers, engineers, workers, interns, researchers, and demoers to thank for helping to make Shagbark Seed & Mill a hub for Certified Organic seed cleaning and milling operation in Appalachia.
 We started Shagbark in 2010, after growing test plots for two seasons.
 That first year, we processed less than 15,000 pound of beans and spelt.
 In 2017, Shagbark processed nearly 300,000 pounds of nine bean and grain crops–all grown in our region– that reached approximately 150 stores, schools, restaurants and low-income food distribution outlets in Ohio.
 Local is possible!

 Here's how it happened.

 It’s funny how the personal becomes political.
 Our story starts with a case of existential anxiety.
-We asked, Why are grains and beans not part of the burgeoning local foods movement?
-That was 2007, when we saw that even the most diverse farmers markets from Bellingham to the San Francisco Bay area, to Des Moines, Chicago, and back to Ohio, were missing the crops that account for most of the world’s nutrition and cropland.
-Grains and Beans.
+We asked: Why are grains and beans not part of the burgeoning local foods movement?
+That was 2007, when we saw that even the most diverse farmers markets from Bellingham to the San Francisco Bay area, to Des Moines, Chicago, and back to Ohio, were missing the crops that account for most of the world’s nutrition and cropland- staple grains and beans.

-We realized that the meals we made with our farmers market purchases, used grains and beans, which came from uncertain and distant origins.
-A jar of beans, a bag of rice, corn tortillas, a box of noodles- these foods provide dense packages of heart healthy protein, fiber, energy, and nutrients, not to mention flavor and texture.
+We realized that the meals we made from the fruits, veggies, and animal products available at the local farmers market, still required grains and beans, which came from uncertain and distant origins.
+A jar of beans, a bag of rice, corn tortillas, a box of noodles- these foods provide dense packages of heart-healthy protein, fiber, energy, and nutrients, not to mention flavor and texture.